 His friends, athletes from Slávia (Honza Vlášek, Jaromír Odvárka and Václav Liška) introduced Michal to the scooters, launching his further steeply rising career.
 In the year 2013, he conquered the entire route of the legendary Tour de France with them and with other enthusiasts on scooters.
 A year later, he was already a world champion in scootering (two gold medals from the world championship in Plzeň), and two years later he brought three gold medals from the World Championship in Australia (for sprint, criterium and relay).

 n the meantime, he collected all of the most precious medals at the European Championship and in other races.
 We might end the list of successes with a brave feat – Kick Italy 2017 – which meant conquering the route of the 100th Giro d'Italia on scooters, a day before the cyclists, stage by stage, from the sweltering coast to the peaks of the Alps.

 Along with all of these, Michal managed to go to work (as key account manager at the educational agency Česká cesta) and to train the youth and many interesting persons, including actors, singers and synchronised swimmers, at the Dukla and Slávie clubs.

 The Giro, which represented a turning point, gave Michal a different direction, though.
-He only goes to work part time and devotes more time to being a trainer and to his project Třista60.
-In this project, Michal and his partner Bára Bálint inspire others to healthy movement, a healthy diet and personal development.
+Now he devotes his time to being a trainer and to his project Třista60.
+In this project, Michal and his wife Petra inspire others to healthy movement, a healthy diet and personal development.